benfacciani/benfacciani/README.md

 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning back-end development with a focus on machine learning
 - 💞️ I have a strong work ethic and and communication skills
+- 📫 I'm looking for internship opportunities all across the world.
+Don't be shy to reach out!
-- 📫 Reach me at benfacc@vt.edu
+- ✨ benfacc@vt.edu

 <!---
 benfacciani/benfacciani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.